Your patient record

 Frequently Asked Questions

-More information on this can be found under the your file.
+More information on this can be found under the your patient record.

-There you will get more explanation on how to access your digital patient record.
+There you will read more about how to access your digital patient record.

-Know that you can also contact your family doctor or attending physician (during your hospital stay).
+Know that you can also contact your general practitioner or attending doctor (during your stay in our hospital).

-You can also contact the ombuds service to get access to your file.
+You can also contact the ombuds person to get access to your patient record.

-This option is also available to a patient's representative and, with permission, to the person of trust.
+This option is also available to a patient's representative and, with permission, to the confidential adviser.

-Relatives of a deceased patient may have access to his patient file if they can invoke valid reasons for doing so (e.g. suspicion of medical error, tracing of family history ...).
-They will not be able to consult the patient file directly, but must designate a healthcare provider for this purpose (e.g. general practitioner).
+Relatives of a deceased patient may have access to his patient record if they can invoke valid reasons for doing so (e.g. tracing of family history ...).
+They will not be able to consult the patient record directly, but must designate a healthcare provider for this purpose (e.g. general practitioner).
 The latter can only consult the data directly related to the reasons invoked.

 2. Both parents or guardian of a minor patient, or of an adult patient, who falls under the status of extended minority or incapacity, on presentation of a family composition or guardianship certificate.